nextflow-io/website/content/blog/2014/reproduciblity-in-science-docker-and-nextflow-a-perfect-match.md

 This mix of technologies provide Docker, GitHub and Nextflow makes it possible to write self-contained and truly reproducible pipeline which requires zero configuration and be reproduced in any system having a Java VM and Docker engine installed.

+### Learn exactly how to do it!

+Follow our documentation guidelines for a quick start with Docker and Nextflow: